An Introduction to ndcube¶

 N-dimensional Data in Astronomy¶

 N-dimensional data sets are common in all areas of science and beyond.
 For example, a series of images taken sequentially with a CCD camera can be stored as a single 3-D array with two spatial axes and one temporal axis.
-Each array-element can represent a pixel and the value in that array-element can represent the reading in that pixel at a given time.
-In astronomy, the relationship between the pixel coordinate and the location and time in the Universe being observed is often represented by a World Coordinate System (WCS) transformation described by a set of well-defined parameters with standarized names.
-This, coupled with WCS’s ability to handle many different types (e.g. spatial, temporal, spectral, etc.) of transformations make it a succinct, standard and powerful way to relate pixels from an observation or cells in a simulation grid to the location in the Universe to which they correspond.
-Due of the prevalence of N-D data and the importance of the transformations, there exist mature scientific Python packages (e.g. numpy and astropy) that contain powerful tools to handle N-D arrays and WCS transformations.
+The value in each array-element can represent the reading in a pixel at a given time.
+In astronomy, the relationship between the array element and the location and time in the Universe being observed is often represented by the World Coordinate System (WCS) framework.
+WCS’s ability to handle many different physical types (e.g. spatial, temporal, spectral, etc.) and projections (e.g. RA and Dec., helioprojective latitude and longitude, etc.) make it a succinct, standardized and powerful way to relate array axes to the physical properties they represent.

 What is ndcube?¶